Burglar Alarm Installation Cost

 Before you commit to a system and to a company, it's better to check with a potential installer that the system they propose to install really will do the job you want it to do.

-You might want to ask for "lead time" – in other words, if I place an order for a system, how long will it be before you can install it.
+You might want to ask for "lead time" – in other words, if you place an order for a system, how long will it be before you can install it.
 If you've signed up to a monitoring package, find out how long they take to respond to alarm activations – most companies should be able to produce statistics from the last twelve months for you.

 If you're installing pet-friendly PIRs and, after installation, your cat keeps waking up the whole household by jumping on a sideboard at 3 in the morning, what remedial action will the company take if they tell you that your pet will never set off the alarm?
 On the subject of coverage, go through with an installer why they think that the layout of the sensors they propose is going to protect you.